Pkrysinski/strider-general-store/README.md

 ## How to run...

-Required Technologies...
+Required technologies:
-Node/NPM, Google Chrome
+Node/NPM, any web browser

+Steps to run:
 1 - Clone this repository to your local computer.

 2 - Once successfully cloned, open up Git Bash or any other comand prompt of your choosing.

+3 - Start the backend server...
-3 - Navigate to the root of the strider-general-store project (by using the "cd" comand to get to the location).
+3a - Navigate to the root of the strider-general-store project, then go into the /server folder (by using the "cd" comand to get to the location).
+3b - Run command "npm start
+3c - Confirm that the server is running by seeing "Server is running on port 4000" in the terminal

+4 - Start the frontend server...
-4 - Run command "npm start" and launch the app in Google Chrome.
+4a - Navigate to the root of the strider-general-store project 4b - Run command "npm start" and launch the app in Google Chrome.
 Navigate around, try to break it, and most of all - have fun!

 ## Personal Statement